 Commodores shoot a 19-over par, 307, in their third round on Thursday and are in 19th position.

-2011-12: Greg Allen, considered one of the outstanding collegiate golf coaches in the NCAA, enters his sixth season at the helm of the Vanderbilt women's golf program.
+2013-14: Greg Allen enters his seventh season at the helm of the Vanderbilt women's golf program.

 Allen had a lengthy record of achievement at Arizona during his seven years there.
 In addition to his Pac-10 titles and 10 All-Americans, he coached eight NCAA All-Scholars, 13 Academic All-Pac-10 student-athletes, three NCAA Players of the Year, two National Freshmen of the Year, three Pac-10 Players of the Year, two Curtis Cup selections and 21 All-Pac-10 performers.
 Two of his players won three Golfstat Cup Award for the nation's lowest stroke average.
 His Wildcat teams also won nine tournament championships and registered 28 individual victories.
 Allen has also coached LPGA and PGA stars Natalie Gulbis, Erica Blasberg, Laura Myerscough, and David Gossett during his coaching career.